Questioning whether healthy food comes at an extra cost

 An array of vegetables are surrounded by seemingly decorative greens in the cafeteria.

-By Ja'Nyah Villa, Senior Reporter
+By Ja'Nyah Villa, Editor-in-Training

 After a price change in Quest’s services on September 1, 2022, students at West Chicago Community High School now question whether healthier food options come at an extra cost.